Rubber production in Sri Lanka: Current cultivation

-Production of Rubber
+Production of rubber

 A few decades ago, seedling rubber was planted but at present vegetative propagated rubber accounts to nearly 70% of cultivated rubber.
 The variety PB 86 predominates but clones of the RRIC 100 series such as RRIC 121 and RRISL 2000 series developed by the Rubber Research Institute are increasingly used in new and replanting.
 These new varieties are characterised by high yields and a number of other desirable feature.

-Rubber Exports
+Rubber exports

-At present nearly 60% of the rubber produced in used locally and the balance in exported.
+At present nearly 60% of the rubber produced is used locally and the balance in exported.
 In 1997, the corresponding value was 42%.
 Thus, the local consumption of rubber has considerably increased during the last decade.
 Rubber is exported as smoked sheet, sole crepe, latex crepe and Technically Specified Rubber (TSR).
 In 2007 18,100,000 kg sheets were exported.
 Rubber contributing over US$ 890 million in 2019 to the economy of Sri Lanka.
 Sri Lanka government aims to growth rubber industry US$ 2 billion by 2025.